twigz826/bankjs-tech-test/README.md

 ## How to run the tests

-The project uses jasmine to test the code base, there are 11 tests that can be run through the following command:
+The project uses jasmine to test the code base, the tests can be run through the following command:

 ```
-$ open SpecRunner.html
+$ jasmine
 ```

 To include the test coverage, run the following command:

 ```
-$ karma start karma-config.js
+TO-DO
 ```

 ### Tech stack

-The application was written in javascript, with Jasmine as the testing framework and Karma being used to assess the test coverage.
-ESlint was the linter of choice.
+The application was written in javascript, with Jasmine as the testing framework.

 ### Design